Year of Call: 2020

 Drawing on his human rights expertise, Josh assisted Chris Milsom in Steer v Stormsure before the Employment Appeal Tribunal and Court of Appeal regarding the compatibility of the absence of interim relief under the Equality Act with Article 14 ECHR, and the application of section 3 of the Human Rights Act.

 During pupillage, Josh collaborated with members of chambers in a high-profile group claim involving questions of worker status.

-Josh acts for claimants in a range of tortious claims with an employment or human rights dimension.
-He is building a practice in claims against public authorities, employers’ liability cases, modern slavery and human trafficking claims, and business and human rights cases.
+Josh accepts instructions in an eclectic range of tortious claims with an employment, discrimination, environmental or human rights dimension.
+He is building a practice in claims against public authorities, modern slavery claims, employers' liability cases, environmental tort claims, and business and human rights matters.

 Recent instructions include:

 - Acting in claims under the Human Rights Act against public authorities.